seansfkelley/react-layered-chart/API.md

 `ChartProvider` is the parent of all state-managed layers in react-layered-chart.
 It creates almost no DOM of its own, but is instead a wrapper around react-redux's [`Provider`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#provider-store) that mediates between its own props and state that is automatically loaded/computed.

-#### Props
+#### Required Props

 - `seriesIds`: a list of all the series that are present in this chart.
 IDs are arbitrary and must be unique within a single `ChartProvider`.
 Series IDs not present here will be silently ignored.
-- `loadData`: a stateless function to load the appropriate data for all series.
+- `loadData`: a _stateless_ function to load the appropriate data for all series.
 Called whenever `ChartProvider` needs new data.
 This is where you should do caching or other loading optimizations.
 Avoid using an inline definition, as that creates a new function object, and data must be reloaded whenever `loadData` changes.
+See also `loadDataContext` and `loadDataDebounceTimeout`.

+#### Optional Props

 - `className?`: space-separated DOM class names to be merged with the default class names.
 - `pixelRatio?`: the desired pixel density of this chart.
 See [`window.devicePixelRatio`](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio).
 Performance may suffer with higher values.
 This value is not transparently applied and must be explicitly respected by any contained `Layer`s (the built-in ones all do).
 If specified here, you do not need to specify this value on any contained `Stack`s.
 - `chartId?`: an arbitrary, globally-unique ID for the state of this chart that maintains a reference across mount/unmount cycles.